w-feijen/dijkstra-predictions-for-SSMTSP/README.md

 3. Build the Docker image by running the `build_docker.sh` script.
 This may take some time.

-4. Run the Docker image by executing the script `run_docker.sh`.
+4. Run the Docker image by executing the script `create_docker.sh`.

 This will create a new environment in your terminal containing the following sub-directories: